The Disability Foundation

-Its aim is to promote the lives of disabled people and anyone suffering from a chronic health issue or medical condition, and their families/those involved in their care by offering complementary therapy treatments at its clinic based in the grounds of the Royal National Orthopedic Hospital (RNOH) in Stanmore (HA7 4LP).
-Treatments on offer include: Remedial and Therapeutic Massage, Aromatherapy, Acupunture, Reflexology, Chiropody, Counselling, Osteopahty, Reiki and Craniosacral Therapy.
+Its aim is to improve the lives of disabled people and anyone with a chronic health issue or medical condition.
+They also support families and those involved in disabled people's care by offering complementary therapy treatments.
+The foundation has a clinic on the grounds of the Royal National Orthopedic Hospital (RNOH) in Stanmore.

+Treatments on offer include: Remedial and Therapeutic Massage, Aromatherapy, Acupuncture, Reflexology, Chiropody, Counselling, Osteopahty, Reiki and Craniosacral Therapy.

 TDF also provides information about conventional and complementary treatments and therapies.